materialsproject/fireworks/docs/installation.rst

 Virtualenv installation option
 ------------------------------

 Virtualenv is a tool that allows you to separate your FireWorks installation from your other Python installations.
 For example, you might want to use Python 2.7 for FireWorks, but Python 3+ for other Python codes you're interested in using.
 Or, you might have different versions of Python libraries supporting FireWorks and your other installations.
 This is often the case on shared machines. if you're interested in this option, you might consider a :doc:`virtualenv install </virtualenv_tutorial>`.
 Otherwise, just follow the installation instructions below.
+A simpler option to setting up virtualenv that accomplishes some of the same goals is to use the ``--user`` flag when running ``python setup.py develop`` in the the Git version of installation (see Installation Method 2).

 Installation Method 1: Use Pip
 ==============================